Smaug6739/permissions/README.md

 ## Properties

+---

+### default

-- `default` : Return the default permissions as a integer.
+Return the default permissions as a integer.
 Type : Number

+### MAX

-- `MAX` : Return the max permission as a string.
+Return the max permission as a string.
 Type : String

+### permissionCalc

-- `permissionCalc` : The permissions of user (has a string).
+The permissions of user (has a string).
 Type : String

 ## Methods

+---

 ## find(name)